weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "But, Peter," Joanna argued, "you wouldn't let that interfere with your whole career, change your whole life?"

 "Why shouldn't I?
-There're plenty of pleasanter ways to <span id="calibre_link-213" page-number="157" page-name="Page:There Is Confusion.djvu/163" page-index="163"
+There're plenty of pleasanter ways to earn a living.
-page-quality="3" title="Page:There_Is_Confusion.djvu/163"></span>earn a
-living.
 Why should I take any more of their selfish dog-in-the-manger foolishness?
 I can make all the money I want with Tom Mason.
 If you aren't satisfied for me to be an accompanist, I could go into